AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 1. Open the Comments panel by selecting the **Comments** icon at the top-right corner of the toolbar.

     Provide review comments by selecting an appropriate comment type from the toolbar and press Enter to submit your comment.
-    The comment box supports multi-line entries and allows users to expand it as needed for providing comprehensive comments.
+    The comment box supports multi-line entries and allows users to expand it as needed for providing detailed feedback.
 You can use **Shift** + **Enter** to go to the next line while writing the comment.

     >[!NOTE]
     >